Does your neck hurt from writing?

 - Good desk setup (the easiest place to start)

 - Exercises to care for your neck, upper back, and other surrounding tissues

 - Frequent breaks to reset your system, relax tense muscles, and start again fresh

-Sure, that can help, but most people neither of the three is powerful enough to reverse the problem or keep it from happening in the first place.
+Sure, that can help, and it’s a good start.
+But, for most people, just doing one of the three isn’t enough to reverse the problem or keep it from happening in the first place.